-In accordance with Alabama Act #2024-35, classroom curricula should be made available to students, parents, or guardians of enrolled students through the school's website.
-In addition, each classroom teacher upon the request of any parent or guardian, shall provide, by email, telephone, or other electronic means, a detailed summary of the instructional materials adopted by the local board of education, supplementary instructional materials in the classroom that were not adopted by the local board of education, and books in the classroom that are available for students to read.
-In addition, upon the request of a parent or guardian of a child enrolled in a class, each classroom teacher shall make a syllabus available to the parent or guardian.
-For any class in which reading books is required, the classroom teacher shall include the titles of the books in the classroom for students to read in the class syllabus.
-If following a review of the curricula, a parent or guardian would like further information regarding how the instructional materials relate to the content standards adopted by the State and/or would like to physically examine any instructional materials used in his or her child's classroom, the parent or guardian may request that the Board allow such examination at the next work session of the Board.
-The following procedures will apply, subject to any rules or guidelines issued by the Alabama State Department of Education, to a parent or guardian's request to physically examine instructional materials used in the child's classroom:
+In accordance with Act \\\\\\ that requires the posting of current adopted curricula for each class on the website of a student's school, classroom curricula should be made available to students, parents, or guardians of enrolled students through the school's website.
+If following a review of the curriculum, a parent or guardian would like further information regarding how the instructional materials relate to the content standards adopted by the Alabama State Board of Education and/or if a parent or guardian would like to physically examine any instructional materials used in his or her child's classroom, the parent or guardian may request that the Board allow such examination at the next work session of the Board.
+The following procedures will apply to a parent or guardian's request to physically examine instructional materials used in the child's classroom:

 - 1. A parent or guardian should submit a request in writing or by email to the Superintendent; - 2.
-Such request should identify the child's name, the classroom teacher's name, and the specific instructional materials that the parent or guardian is seeking further information on and/or whether the parent or guardian is seeking to physically examine the instructional materials; - 3.
-The Superintendent will notify the Board of the parent or guardian's request; - 4.
+Such request should identify the child's name, the classroom teacher's name, and the specific instructional materials that the parent or guardian is seeking further information on and/or whether the parent or guardian is seeking to physically examine the instructional materials;

+- 3. The Superintendent will notify the Board of the parent or guardian's request; - 4.
+If the parent or guardian is seeking further information, the Board, through its designee, will notify the classroom teacher and building principal of the request and the classroom teacher should provide a detailed summary, by email, telephone or other electronic means of: - a.
+Instructional materials adopted by the Board - b.
+Supplementary instructional materials in the classroom that were not adopted by the Board, and - c.
+Books in the classroom that are available for students to read. - 5.
 If the parent or guardian is seeking to physically examine the instructional materials, the Board, through its designee, will notify the parent or guardian AND the teacher of the issues involved and the date and time of the next work session wherein parent or guardian will be afforded an opportunity to physically examine the instructional materials.
-The teacher or his/her designee shall also be present for such examination. - 5.
-By request of the parent and the mutual consent of the principal and Superintendent, the meeting location, date, and/or time may be changed to a more convenient setting at the student's school or classroom, however, once agreed upon, the time, date, and setting shall not be altered.
+The teacher may also be present for such examination.

+For any class in which reading books is required, the classroom teacher should include the titles of the books on a classroom syllabus.
+Upon the request of the parent or guardian of a child enrolled in the class, the classroom teacher shall make the syllabus available to the parent or guardian if the teacher has not done so already.